Clearly, a caravan is a big purchase. And before any big buy, there are questions that need answering.

-If these questions go unanswered, it can lead to problems, regrets, and inconveniences.
-Worse yet, it could be very costly.
+If unanswered, they can lead to problems, regrets, and inconveniences.
+Worse yet, this uncertainty could be very costly.

-To help you avoid any of this, we engaged the experts at New Age Caravans in Newcastle, who put forward a handful of key questions to consider when you’re looking to invest.
+To help you avoid any of this, we engaged the experts at New Age Caravans in Newcastle, who have identified seven key questions to consider when you’re looking for a new home on wheels.

 While being fixated by an exact amount can have its drawbacks, it helps to have a ballpark figure of how much you wish to spend on a van.
 This allows you to easily: